 A driver without permission to operate someone else’s car can be facing criminal charges if they cause an accident with the stolen vehicle.
 While this may let the owner’s insurance off the hook for liability, it does create a question of who will pay for the harm sustained in the wreck.

 If you are a victim in this case, then you may be able to file an uninsured motorist claim with your own insurance provider.
-It’s important to have a knowledgeable lawyer represent you with this claim since your own insurance company will seek to pay out as little as possible.

 The Other Driver Borrowed The Car For Work Purposes